josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 ### 6. Minimal Interference, Maximal Confusion

-Importantly, the reported effects do not require advanced capability.
+The reported effects do not require advanced or exotic capability.

-A small amount of:
+A relatively small amount of:
 - call interference,
 - message disruption,
 - account instability,